harishankz/key_value_pair_data_store/readme.md

-# KeyValuePair DataStore
+# Key Value Pair DataStore

-The KeyValue Pair DataStore used to store data in as a File
+The Key Value Pair DataStore used to store data in as a File

+This Data store also supports time to live property, beyond which the data will be not available to read or delete.

+This Data store also supports unique key mechanism.
 ## Getting Started

  Language used is Ruby.

  The Maximum length of the Key is 32.